4a1c0/voice-comments/DEVPOST.md

 ## Inspiration

-Our goal is to improve the experience of the developers.
-Most of the code around the Internet isn't properly commented because it is a hassle to write comments.
-To solve this issue we have developed this extension.
+The goal of this small project is to improve the developer experience while coding by deploying a tool to make it easier to comment one's code.
+Most of the code found on the internet has few lines of commentaries or none at all; this is due to how uncomfortable and time consuming it is for the coder to write those comments.
+With the solution we are presentng, we aim to transform the task of writting commentaries from something boring, repetitive and tiring to a more comfortable and helping task to do.

 ## What it does

-It searches for the next flight to the cities indicated to the Telegram bot via text or via a voice note.
+This VS Code add-on uses speech recognition to transform the coder's verbal words into textual commentaries adapted and inserted to the code that is being developed.

 ## How we built it

+The first step to start working on this project was to be able to use a Visual Code API, to accomplish this first point, a simple tutorial provided by Microsoft was followed (https://github.com/Microsoft/vscode-extension-samples/tree/master/helloworld-sample).

 We used python as a programing lenguage, and a bunch of libraries and dependances like the [Telegram Python wrapper](https://python-telegram-bot.org) for the Telegram bot comunication, the [SpeechRecognition](https://pypi.org/project/SpeechRecognition/)  library for the speech function, the [AudioSegment wrapper](https://pypi.org/project/audiosegment/) for transform audio files to be compatible with the differents libraries and ffmpeg framework as a dependence of AudioSegment.
 Also we used Hidora to host the application.